OmarAglan/ArbSh/README.md

 ## Technical Challenges (Porting Focus)

--   **Porting BiDi Algorithm:** Accurately translating the complex UAX #9 logic from `src/i18n/bidi/bidi.c` to C# requires careful attention to detail.
+-   **Porting BiDi Algorithm:** Accurately translating the complex UAX #9 logic from `old_c_code/src/i18n/bidi/bidi.c` to C# requires careful attention to detail.
 -   **Console Rendering:** Integrating the ported BiDi logic with .NET console output mechanisms (`System.Console` or potentially libraries like `Spectre.Console`) to achieve correct RTL/mixed text rendering.
 -   **Arabic Command Parsing:** Designing and implementing a robust parser in C# that correctly handles Arabic script alongside potential English keywords/parameters and object syntax.

 ## Known Issues and Limitations (Current State)

--   The C# shell is currently non-functional and in the very early stages of development.
+-   Parsing logic is still basic (e.g., no robust handling of quoted pipeline operators, no variable expansion).
+-   Pipeline execution is sequential, not concurrent.
+-   Type conversion in parameter binding is limited.
+-   Error handling is rudimentary.
 -   No Arabic language support (commands or text rendering) is implemented in the C# version yet.
--   No object pipeline or cmdlet execution is implemented yet.

 ## Conclusion